tpayne/kubernetes-examples/Falco/README.md

     ./deployfalco.sh -d

-This will delete all the Falco items created in your Kubernetes installation.
+This will delete all the Falco items created in your Kubernetes installation, although it may have a while.

 Notes
 -----